ChrisLeon84/MCMC-Bayesian-Estimate/README.md

 # MCMC-Bayesian-Estimate
-Use of Markov Chain Monte Carlo to perform integration needed for a Bayesian estimation
+Use of Markov Chain Monte Carlo to perform integration needed for Bayesian estimation.

 The following notebook was used in data fitting of the reaction γp → ωp where the constituent counting rule was tested.
 For details see: